neunhoef/shuntingyard/x/X.md

     a_b

-is one token, an identifier and
+is one token, an identifier, and

     a-2